-PSYC 101 General Psychology 4

-Educational Psychology

-ırse (history, literature, modern language)

-Total Required Education Support Credits 16

-TOTAL CREDITS FOR REQUIRED FOR THE MAJOR 92 or 96
+PSYC 101 General Psychology 4 Educational Psychology ology, chemistry, or physics) s (history, literature, modern language, philosophy, religion, or rhetoric) Total Required Education Support Credits 12-16 TOTAL CREDITS FOR REQUIRED FOR THE MAJOR 86 or 94

 Students are required to write a senior-level research paper in an area of mathematics which demonstrates a scholarly command of the subject.
-The writing proficiency will be satisfied with the successful completion of the major paper in the Mathematical Sciences Capstone, MATH 400.
+The writing proficiency will be satisfied with the successful completion of the major paper in the Mathematics Capstone, MATH 400.